PraxisMapper/PraxisMapper/README.md

 .NET 5.0

-SQL Server 2018 or newer OR MariaDB 10.5+
+SQL Server 2018 or newer OR MariaDB 10.2+ (Developed with 10.5, but spatial features are present in 10.2 and on)